-CIM is the only Institution Statewide and one of the only four in the U.S. to earn the "Recognition of Quality Culinary Education" designation from the Prestigious Global Authority World Association of Chefs' Societies.
+CIM is the only Institution Statewide and one of the only six in the U.S. to earn the "Recognition of Quality Culinary Education" designation from the Prestigious Global Authority World Association of Chefs' Societies.

-Food and Beverage Management, AAS
+Food and Beverage Management, Associate of Applied Science